Drive more response when you build your brand story at the point of choice

 Try this pie … buy this cookie … incredible!

-Creative Company has designed packaging for a number of food manufacturers based in Oregon.
+Creative Company has designed cookie packaging, pie packaging, cans and frozen food packaging for a number of food manufacturers based in Oregon.
 Each offers a unique product with a rich story behind it.
-Our job was to help that product stand out amongst the “big boys” in a way that increased sales.
+Our job was to help that product stand out from the “big boys” in a way that increased sales.
 From new product introduction to reinventing an existing package design, we’ve delivered the results.

 Willamette Valley Fruit Co. makes amazing pies.
 They’re made by hand with superb fruit and no fillers, then frozen raw.
-So you’re not reheating something, you’re cooking it fresh when you bake it.
+So you’re not reheating, you’re cooking it fresh when you bake it.
 Even the crust is fabulous!
 Once you’ve tried one of these pies, you’ll buy it again and again.
-But their old package didn’t tell the story or show off the pies.
+But their old pie package didn’t tell the story or show off the pies.
+We knew packaging would be important to drive bigger sales.

 We designed the logo, and redesigned the box to feel homemade yet upscale, kept the natural Kraft box, and told the story to “romance the berries.”
 We distinguished the cream pies that are just defrosted (Oven Free) from the Ready to Bake pies, added a “conversation” on the front and told more story on the sides and back.
 Combined with an upscale, yet farm stand look, these boxes look completely different from other frozen pie brands.
 And we’re happy to say, the company continues to expand their presence in local and regional stores and farm stands.